 Roberts Gordon has been a leader in the radiant heating business for over 50 years.
-Infrared heating product line includes everything from a compact, plug-and-play residential infrared heater to a fully-engineered and designed radiant tube heating systems.
-With such a wide range of styles to choose from, there is an infrared heater suited to heat for your building.
+Our infrared tube heating product line includes everything from a compact, plug-and-play residential infrared heater to fully-engineered and designed radiant tube heating system.
+With such a wide range of styles to choose from, there is an infrared tube heater suited to heat for your building.
 Flexible design layout options allow for full heat coverage for each application.

 Infrared heaters heat similar to the rays of the sun, warming the surface of the earth.
 As the sun shines on the earth, infrared rays are absorbed by objects and people.
 With people and objects retaining the absorbed heat, additional heat is released back into the space through radiation.
 With infrared operating and the constant cycle of heated people and objects, ambient temperature is maintained with minimal heat loss.

 Infrared heaters efficiently and effectively use all three fundamental methods of heat transfer.
 Convection occurs when heated objects or people release stored warmth or energy back into the space.
 Conduction occurs when the open flame within the tube heats the exterior and interior surface, creating the infrared energy.
 Radiation occurs when the heated infrared tube releases radiant energy to the objects below.

 Infrared heats similar to the sun heating the earth, gently warming people and objects with radiant energy.

 Easy to Operate and Maintain

 Infrared tube heaters are easy to install indoors or outdoors, operate efficiently and maintain for many years.

 Infrared provides draft free heating using radiant energy to heat without the need for large warm air fans to move heat around the building.